How to Use an Interview Copilot on Zoom, Google Meet & Microsoft Teams (2026)

 Who This Guide Is For

-You have a live video interview coming up.
+You have a video interview coming up.
 It’s on Zoom, Google Meet, or Microsoft Teams.
-You want to use an AI interview copilot to surface tailored answer suggestions in real time, without your interviewer noticing.
+You want to use an AI interview copilot to prepare tailored notes, practice answers, and keep your setup clean.

 The 60-Second Mental Model

-An interview copilot needs three things to work during a Zoom, Meet, or Teams interview:
+An interview copilot workflow needs three things to work well with a Zoom, Meet, or Teams interview:

 Universal Setup (Before You Pick a Platform)